saxmjn/notebook/projects/macha-federated-protocol.md

-### Relay Registry Contract
+#### Relay Registry Contract

-#### Node
+#### Data Node

 A node in Macha network is responsible for reading data from various blockchains and sending it to the Macha consensus protocol for validation.
 Anyone can run a node and join the network.

 But each node to participate in the network requires to stake in the network to ensure the security and participate in reward acquiral/slashing mechanism.

-#### Data Hub
+#### Storage Hub
 Data Hubs are distributed network of storage servers that validate and store data indexed via Network Nodes.
 Each Hub could stores a data from multiple data sources which can be accessed over an API.

 #### Relay Hub

+A  Relay Hub, is a node that maps content identifiers (CIDs) to records of who has the data and how to retrieve that data.
+Because the Macha protocol can index and stores so much data, clients can’t perform efficient retrieval without proper indexing.
+Relay Hubs work like a specialized key-value indexers for efficient retrieval of content-addressed data.

-Relay Hubs receives request for a data and uses relaying mechanism to talk to Data Hubs to collect data and return it back to the request initiator.
+Relay Hubs receives request for a data and uses relaying mechanism (PUB/SUB relays) to talk to Data Hubs to collect data and return it back to the request initiator.

 ---